-Further, we are planning to conduct our Phase 3 pediatric study of TransCon hGH across many clinical sites globally, including sites located across Europe and North America.
+Further, we are conducting Phase 3 pediatric studies of TransCon GH across clinical sites located in North America, Europe, the Middle East, North Africa, and Oceania (Australia/New Zealand).
 Conducting clinical trials in foreign countries presents additional risks that may delay completion of clinical trials.
 These risks include the failure of physicians or enrolled patients in foreign countries to adhere to clinical protocol as a result of differences in healthcare services or cultural customs, managing additional administrative burdens associated with foreign regulatory schemes, as well as political and economic risks relevant to such foreign countries.
 In addition, the EMA or the FDA may determine that the clinical trial results obtained in foreign subjects do not represent the safety and efficacy of a product candidate when administered in EEA or U.S. patients, and are thus not supportive of an application for a marketing authorization in the EEA or of an NDA approval in the United States.
-As a result, the EMA or the FDA may not accept data from clinical trials conducted outside the EEA or the United States, respectively, and may require that we conduct additional clinical trials or obtain additional data before we can proceed with filing an NDA in the United States or a marketing authorization in the EEA or the EMA or the FDA may even require conducting additional clinical trials in the EEA or the United States, respectively.
+As a result, the EMA or the FDA may not accept data from clinical trials conducted outside the EEA or the United States, respectively, and may require that we conduct additional clinical trials or obtain additional data before we can proceed with filing an NDA in the United States or a marketing authorization application in the EEA.
+The EMA or the FDA may even require conducting additional clinical trials in the EEA or the United States, respectively.